 - Wanda from Corner Gas seems to always be working at the gas station.
-But to be fair, her boss Brent lets Wanda get away with everything she wants to do, so she probably enjoys practically living there if only Brent would leave her alone.
+But to be fair, her boss Brent lets her get away with quite a bit, so she probably enjoys practically living there if only Brent would leave her alone.
 The "Where Are They Now?"
 Epilogue says that she returned to college and got a PhD in theoretical physics... and then used it as leverage to negotiate a small salary raise out of Brent.

 - Rob Schneider's character from the "makin' copies" sketches on Saturday Night Live turned this Up to Eleven by never seeming to even leave his desk.

 - In the Garfield comics, Irma is always seen at the diner.